In the context of AP Psychology, which of the following best desc... | Study Prep in Pearson+

-In the context of AP Psychology, which of the following best describes the function of the thalamus?
+In the context of AP Psychology, which of the following best describes the primary function of the hypothalamus in the brain?

 A